PRohit2301/Student-Management-System/README.md

-# Student Management System – Secure Role-Based Web Application
+# Student Management System – Secure Role-Based Web Application.

 ## Overview
 The **Student Management System** is a production-oriented, role-based web application designed using **Spring Boot** and **Spring Security**.